-Faculty of Social Sciences SMMV35, Retail and Place Development, 15 credits Retail och platsutveckling, 15 högskolepoäng Second Cycle / Avancerad nivå Details of approval The syllabus was approved by the board of the Department of Service Management and Service Studies on 2020-02-26 to be valid from 2020-08-31, autumn semester 2020.
+Faculty of Social Sciences SMMV35, Retail and Place Development, 15 credits Retail och platsutveckling, 15 högskolepoäng Second Cycle / Avancerad nivå Details of approval The syllabus was approved by the board of the Department of Service Management and Service Studies on 2020-02-26 and was last revised on 2023-02-14 by the board of the Department of Service Studies.
+The revised syllabus applies from 2023-10-27, autumn semester 2023.
 General Information The course is included in the Master of Science (120 credits) programme in Service Management and is the fourth specialised course in the Retail specialisation and taught in the third semester.
-Language of instruction: English Main field of studies Depth of study relative to the degree requirements Service Management A1F, Second cycle, has second-cycle course/s as entry requirements Learning outcomes For a Pass on the course, the student shall Knowledge and understanding - demonstrate specialised knowledge and understanding of different theoretical perspectives of place development and how they are related to general traditions within the theory of science - demonstrate the ability to understand in depth and reflect on the impact of general societal development on places, and - be able to account for and discuss current place-related research issues in retail research Competence and skills - demonstrate the ability to analyse a retail environment based on different theoretical and/or practical perspectives - demonstrate the ability to summarise and analyse advanced literature within a delimited field, and - demonstrate the ability to communicate their own analyses of the relation between place and retail environment, based on complex empirical data Judgement and approach • demonstrate the ability to use a scholarly approach to analyse strategies for place development of relevance or related to retailing.
+Language of instruction: English Main field of studies Service Management Depth of study relative to the degree requirements A1F, Second cycle, has second-cycle course/s as entry requirements Learning outcomes For a Pass on the course, the student shall Knowledge and understanding - demonstrate specialised knowledge and understanding of different theoretical perspectives of place development and how they are related to general traditions within the theory of science - demonstrate the ability to understand in depth and reflect on the impact of general societal development on places, and - be able to account for and discuss current place-related research issues in retail research Competence and skills - demonstrate the ability to analyse a retail environment based on different theoretical and/or practical perspectives - demonstrate the ability to summarise and analyse advanced literature within a delimited field, and - demonstrate the ability to communicate their own analyses of the relation between place and retail environment, based on complex empirical data Judgement and approach • demonstrate the ability to use a scholarly approach to analyse strategies for place development of relevance or related to retailing.
 Course content The aim of the course is to enable students to develop specialised knowledge and analytical skills of relevance to work with strategic issues within retail and place development.
 The course consists of the following components: